nengoxx/ai-stuff/README.md

 At this point you can securely connect to SillyTavern from anywhere with all the services working as intended remotely.

+## Specific settings & tips

+**tPonynai3** - As wild as the dataset for the base model is, this is still one of the best models for anime.
+The prompting can get difficult since it seems to be sensitive to large prompts(or embeddings) and also very sensitive to positioning inside the prompt.
+You will notice saturation at higher token prompts

 ## ToDo & WIP